-I asked myself a question before going to the theater to see The LEGO Batman Movie with my six year-old daughter: am I going to see a Batman movie, or am I going to see a LEGO movie?
+I asked myself a question before going to the theater to see The LEGO Batman Movie with my six-year-old daughter: am I going to see a Batman movie, or am I going to see a LEGO movie?

 It might not be the best Batman movie ever.
 It might not be the best LEGO movie ever too.

 The LEGO Batman Movie doesn’t bring what you would expect to the table.
-It brings more; way more.
+It brings more, way more.
 Well, I should say WAAAYYYY MOAR!

 Most of Nolan’s issues are portrayed here: the loneliness of Batman and his willingness to exclude himself from anything close to a family, the way the Joker needs attention, acting as tormented as we all know him.

-You may also pick out lots of allusions (my favorite might be when they refer to every plans the Joker tried and failed with to destroy Gotham), not only to Batman’s world but maybe not enough to the LEGO universe (obviously less than in The Lego Movie).
+You may also pick out lots of allusions (my favorite might be when they refer to every plan the Joker tried and failed with to destroy Gotham), not only to Batman’s world but maybe not enough to the LEGO universe (obviously less than in The Lego Movie).

-I say that because as I’m writing this review I’m also watching their third movie trailer: The LEGO Ninjago Movie.
-And it looks awesome.
+I say that because I’m writing this review, I’m also watching their third movie trailer: The LEGO Ninjago Movie.
+And it looks incredible.
 Again.